materialsproject/public-docs/frequently-asked-questions.md

 The Materials Project periodically updates this aggregated information in the form of new database releases.
 See [Database Versions](database-versions.md) for information on the latest database releases.

 {% hint style="warning" %}
 If performing scientific research with Materials Project data, make sure to cite the database version from which the data was retrieved.
-See [How to Cite](https://materialsproject.org/about/cite) for more information.&#x20;
+See [How to Cite](https://materialsproject.org/about/cite) for more information.
 {% endhint %}

 ## What is a "task\_id" and what is a "material\_id" and how do they differ?